Washington Square Players

 The Washington Square Players (WSP) was a theatre troupe and production company that existed from 1915 to 1918 in Manhattan, New York City.
-It started as a semi-amateur Little Theatre then matured into a Repertory theatre with its own touring company and drama school, while maintaining its goal of presenting only works of artistic merit.
-It had a great amount of national newspaper coverage and sparked like-minded companies across the country, before it was forced to disband in 1918 due to wartime economic pressure and personnel shortages.
-Three of its original members would then found the longer-lived Theatre Guild having much the same purpose.
+It started as a semi-amateur Little Theatre then matured into a Repertory theatre with its own touring company and drama school.
+It received national newspaper coverage and sparked like-minded companies across the country.
+After it ceased operating, three of its members founded the Theatre Guild.